-- The school's e-mail system is provided for school business purposes only. - All staff e-mail messages should only be sent when the content is appropriate and relevant to all recipients. - E-mail messages cannot be considered to be private, confidential, secure or temporary. - Improper statements and attachments in e-mail communication can give rise to personal liability, as well as liability for the school, and can constitute a serious disciplinary matter. - E-mail messages that may be defamatory, intimidating, hostile or offensive on the basis of sex, race, colour, religion, national origin, sexual orientation or disability must not be sent.
+- The school's e-mail system is provided for school business purposes only. - There is no obligation to respond to emails outside of working hours. - All staff e-mail messages should only be sent when the content is appropriate and relevant to all recipients. - E-mail messages cannot be considered to be private, confidential, secure or temporary. - Improper statements and attachments in e-mail communication can give rise to personal liability, as well as liability for the school, and can constitute a serious disciplinary matter. - E-mail messages that may be defamatory, intimidating, hostile or offensive on the basis of sex, race, colour, religion, national origin, sexual orientation or disability must not be sent.
 Should you receive such e-mail, always report it to the E-safety Officer. - Copyright law applies to e-mail. - It is not permissible to access or to send e-mail from another user's personal account. - Further guidance on the suitable use of e-mail is available in Appendix C.